 The James Pearson Duffy Department of Art and Art History is dedicated to the understanding, production, and presentation of works of art in all media.
 It seeks to explore and develop visual literacy as well as technical, critical and conceptual skills.
 The curriculum combines history, theory, practice, and technology with interdisciplinary learning that aims to nurture a balance between technical proficiency, experimentation with new ideas and studying the visual arts as a means of understanding the intellectual and cultural history of humanity.

 By receiving a comprehensive training in the visual arts within the context of a liberal arts education, students are encouraged to master the various avenues of creative investigation and learning within the department as well as in other departments of the College and the University at large.
 Each student is given the tools of professionalization in a variety of different areas while immersed in the rich diversity of cultural and research opportunities offered by the University as a whole--thereby able to progress from fundamentals to creative and intellectual maturity.

 Wayne State University has been training artists and designers for more than 90 years and art historians for more than 70.
 That's why the James Pearson Duffy Department of Art and Art History's award-winning graduates are working today in a wide range of occupations related to the various areas of concentration.

-2 Dimensional: Drawing, Painting, Printmaking, Photography, and Interdisciplinary Electronic Arts
+2 Dimensional: Digital Arts, Drawing, Painting, Photography, Printmaking

 3 Dimensional: Ceramics, Fibers, Metalsmithing, Sculpture